JamesMyersAt-IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 ## Installation:

-1. Download the tar file to your bastion host, place it in an empty directory then expand the tar file:
+1. Download the tar file to your bastion host and place it in an empty directory.
+Then type the following to expand the tar file:

 <pre><code><b>tar xvzf</b> ./Latest-Cluster-Autoinstall-Scripts.tgz
 </code></pre>